 What can be a sweeter temptation to become a beekeeper than your very own homemade honey?
 For one, having your own colony pollinate your fruit and vegetable garden.
 According to Greenpeace, 90% of the nutritious food we eat needs pollinators to survive.
 And if we think beyond our own backyards, healthy bee numbers are incredibly important for food production – if the ecosystem is disturbed, the results could be catastrophic.
 So, what do you need to know if you’re thinking about donning the white suit?

 Ask Doug Purdie.
 You could call Doug a beekeeping master.
-He tends to beehives perched over places like the restaurant Berta, agency Pollinate and Swissotel Sydney.
+He perches beehives over places like restaurants and hotels, and even the Royal Botanic Gardens has some of his hives.
 We asked Doug to explain the difference between bees and pollinators and the importance of natural habitats.
 Doug’s tips show that no matter where you live, if you have a rooftop or courtyard space, you could have your very own honeypot.

 Is ‘pollinator’ just another word for ‘bee’?